Balochistan: Medieval period

-During the reign of Arab dynasties, the medieval Iran suffered the onslaught of Ghaznavids, Mongols, Timurids, and the incursions of Guzz Turks.
+During the reign of Arab dynasties, medieval Iran suffered the onslaught of Ghaznavids, Mongols, Timurids, and the incursions of Guzz Turks.
 The relationship between the Baloch and nearly all these powers were hostile, and the Baloch suffered enormously during this long period.
-The Baloch encounters with these powers and the subsequent Baloch miseries forced the Baloch tribes to move from the areas of conflicts and to settle in the farflung and inaccessible regions.
+The Baloch encounters with these powers and the subsequent Baloch miseries forced the Baloch tribes to move from the areas of conflicts and to settle in the far-flung and inaccessible regions.
 The bloody conflicts with Buyids and Seljuqs were instrumental in waves of migration by the Baloch tribes from Kerman to further east.

 The Hindu Sewa Dynasty ruled parts of Balochistan, chiefly Kalat.
 The Sibi Division, which was carved out of Quetta Division and Kalat Division in 1974, derives its name from Rani Sewi, the queen of the Sewa dynasty.

 The region was fully Islamized by the 9th century and became part of the territory of the Saffarids of Zaranj, followed by the Ghaznavids, then the Ghorids.
 The relation between the Ghaznavids and the Baloch had never been peaceful.
-Turan and Makuran came under the Ghaznavids founder Sebuktegin's suzerainty as early as AD 976-977 (Bosworth, 1963).
-The Baloch tribes fought against Sebuktegin when he attacked Khuzdar in AD 994.
-The Baloch were in the army of Saffarids Amir Khalaf and fought against Mahmud when the Ghaznavids forces invaded Sistan in AD 1013 (Muir, 1924).
+Turan and Makuran came under the Ghaznavids founder Sebuktegin's suzerainty as early as 976–977 CE (Bosworth, 1963).
+The Baloch tribes fought against Sebuktegin when he attacked Khuzdar in 994.
+The Baloch were in the army of Saffarids Amir Khalaf and fought against Mahmud when the Ghaznavids forces invaded Sistan in 1013 (Muir, 1924).
 Many other occasions were mentioned by the historians of the Ghaznavids era in which the Baloch came into confrontation with the Ghaznavids forces (Nizam al-Mulk, 1960).

-There are only passing references of Baloch encounters with the Mongol hordes.
-In one of the classical Balochi ballads, there is mention of a Baloch chieftain, Shah Baloch, who, no doubt, heroically resisted a Mongol advance somewhere in Sistan.
+There are only passing references of Baloch encounters with the Mongols hordes.
+In one of the classical Balochi ballads, there is mention of a Baloch chieftain, Shah Baloch and the Baloch community of Herat's Kahdestan, who, according to Saif Heravi, was the governor or ruler of Kahdestan and heroically resisted the advance of the Mongols to Herat and Sistan with his Baloch army.

-During the long period of en masse migrations, the Baloch were traveling through settled territories, and it could not have been possible to survive simply as wandering nomads.
+During the long period of en masse migrations, the Baloch were travelling through settled territories, and it could not have been possible to survive simply as wandering nomads.
 Perpetual migrations, hostile attitudes of other tribes and rulers, and adverse climactic conditions ruined much of their cattle breeding.
 Settled agriculture became a necessity for the survival of herds and an increased population.
 They began to combine settled agriculture with animal husbandry.
 The Baloch tribes now consisted of sedentary and nomadic population, a composition that remained an established feature of the Baloch tribes until recently.

-Ahmad Shah Durrani made it part of the Afghan Durrani Empire in 1749.
-In 1758 the Khan of Kalat, Mir Noori Naseer Khan Baloch, revolted against Ahmed Shah Durrani, defeated him, and freed most of today's Balochistan region from the Durrani Empire.